 Heat 1 tablespoon of butter in a medium saucepan, over medium heat.
 Add the reserved seeds & fibers from the pumpkin & cook for 4 minutes.
 Stir in the stock, water & thyme.
 Bring the stock to a boil, reduce the heat to a gentle simmer & cook for 10 minutes.
 Drain the stock through a fine mesh strainer & return to the saucepan {discard the solids}.

-purée.
+Heat the remaining 2 tablespoons of butter in a stockpot, over medium heat.
+Add the parsnips, turnip, potato & 2 cups of pumpkin purée.
 Cook for 5 minutes, stirring occasionally.
 Stir in the shallots & cook for an additional 5 minutes.
 Add the wine & cook until reduced by half.
 Pour in the stock & bring to a boil.
 Reduce the heat to a simmer & cook for 20 minutes.
 Let cool.

 Pass the soup through a food mill & transfer back to the stockpot.
 Heat the soup & add in the cream, light brown sugar, salt & pepper, to taste.
 Serve garnished with pepitas, if desired.